When you hear about the Kardashians, two questions seem to always follow…who are the Kardashians and how did they become famous?

 I looked at the stats.
 I crunched the numbers.
 I dug into their job experience, their business ventures, and their soft skills.
 I also watched a bunch of highlights videos from Keeping Up With the Kardashians and asked a self-proclaimed Kardashian expert to give me the deets on each family member.

 Then our talented design team used my findings to create an infographic resume for each member of this buzz-worthy family.
+Each of those designs are now infographic resume templates in our templates library for you to use!

 Now I ask you this question: which Kardashian-Jenner family member would YOU hire based on their qualifications?